Blue fish

 The auction is held standing up, with the buyers (today there are seven) standing in a semicircle around the boxes of sardines, each weighing twelve kilos, stacked one on top of the other, and an atmosphere of restrained calm reigns.
 Calm because there is silence; restrained because everyone is in a hurry; there is a lot of work to be done, because after the sardines are purchased, the wholesalers and fishmongers will have to transport them to another location, which could be in the Vilanova i la Geltrú market itself or many miles away.
 Let's say it all, because Vilanova's catch is prestigious and reaches Galicia, Zaragoza, Madrid, and other cities.

 But back to the fishing dock.
 We're back in front of the flat screen.
-"Sardines are sold in batches, and today forty-six boxes started selling at €63.20," explains Jaume Carnicer, the head keeper of the port of Vilanova.
-Around us, men, equipped with cell phones, are texting their suppliers whether they agree with the current price for sardines.
-"They have a device in their hands that they can use to stop the screen, which shows the batch of sardines and the price; when they stop it, they have one minute to decide whether to keep it," the head keeper continues.
-If they haven't decided within a minute, then they'll have to keep a single box.
-A single box is obligatory because the auction was stopped.
-The man who stopped the auction looked at his phone and decided not to keep the lot, so the sale continues.
-There are now forty-five boxes of sardines for sale, and the price has dropped: they're selling for 52.70 euros.
-"We call this system a Dutch auction, which starts at a price and goes down," says the senior skipper.
+They either like the sardines or not.
+"They have a device in their hand that they can use to stop the screen, which shows the batch of sardines and the price; when they stop it, they have one minute to decide whether to keep it," he continues.
+He stopped the auction, looked at his phone, and decided not to keep the batch, so the sale continues.
+There are now 45 boxes of sardines for sale, and the price has dropped: they're selling for 52.70 euros.

 We look at the scoreboard on the screen again, and now it shows 48.90 euros.
 A wholesaler, whom everyone knows because they called me by name, has stopped it.
 He takes 43 boxes of sardines at once for 48.90 euros; not 46 as it was at the beginning, because someone had stopped the scoreboard up to three times before.